CiscoDevNet/video-mesh-api-client/README.md

     - `REDIRECT_URI`: If your application performs the OAuth flow on a different API route or port number, you can make the required changes here.
     - `DATABASE_`: You can change the database credentials if you want to run the server using a different database.
 6. The TimescaleDB data is persisted to disk in the `/timescale_data` directory on the host machine, which is mapped to a volume on the container to prevent successive builds from losing data.
 Ensure this directory exists on your machine.
 Alternatively, if you would like to use a different folder to persist your data, you can change the `/timescale_data` path in `docker-compose.yml`.
+    - **Note**: The default `retention policy` is 30 days and chunk interval is 24 hours (Refer to [Timescale Docs](https://docs.timescale.com/timescaledb/latest/how-to-guides/data-retention/create-a-retention-policy/ " ") for more details on this).
+If you want to change these default values for retention policy and chunk interval, please make the changes mentioned in [retention policy](#retention-policy) section before performing any further steps.
 7. Navigate to `docker/` and run `docker-compose --project-name video-mesh-api-client up -d` to build and start the application
 8. Visit the OAuth Authorization URL obtained while creating the Integration on the Integration app page and authorize the application.
 You will be redirected to the `localhost:2808/oauth` (or your OAuth URL) for authentication.
 Once verified, it will show that you have granted access to the application.
     - **Note**: *Once you restart the application container, the authentication flow needs to be completed again*.